 Kraken uses a maker and taker trading fee schedule based on its users’ 30-day trading volume.
 Here’s an overview of the schedule:

 As far as deposit fees go, FedWire, Etana Custody, SWIFT, and SEN deposits are free.
 For most deposit methods the minimum amount is 1 USD although if you pay through Silvergate, the fees and limits are higher.
-Kraken offers an extensive list of options so it’s always best to consult their official website.
+Kraken offers an extensive list of trading options so it’s always best to consult their official website.
 You can see Kraken fees in more detail here.

 Kraken is probably best-known as a margin trading platform.
 This trading feature allows traders to trade cryptocurrencies with borrowed funds.
 Based on your initial investment (your margin), you’re eligible for a certain ratio (or leverage).
 Kraken, for instance, allows up to 5x leverage on both long and short positions.